kleijnweb/jwt-bundle/README.md

 For an example see [swagger-bundle-example](https://github.com/kleijnweb/swagger-bundle-example).

-*NOTE:* JwtBundle is compatible with PHP 5.4 and does not work with Symfony 3.0 (yet).
+*NOTE:* Looking for PHP <7.0 and Symfony <3.0 support?
+Use a 0.x version.

 ## Install And Configure